Understanding Music Copyright Laws: What Artists Need to Know

 Performance Licenses

 Regarding performance licenses, one must be aware of the rights and responsibilities accompanying them.
 Whether it’s a live concert, a radio broadcast, or a streaming service, performance permits are required if you want to publicly present your music.
-These licenses provide your legal authorization to utilize your music in these public venues.
+These licenses provide your legal authorization to utilise your music in these public venues.

-Usually, you must deal with a performing rights organization (PRO) to get a performance license.
+Usually, you must deal with a performing rights organisation (PRO) to get a performance license.
 Collecting royalties on behalf of publishers and composers falls on PROs.
 They track and evaluate your music’s performance and pay the royalties to you.

 These salient features of performance licensing can help you maintain some important considerations: